"If You Give a Child a Book..."

 This year, KGUN and the Scripps Howard Fund will partner with Nash Elementary School to reach underserved children living in poverty, with a special focus on the critical kindergarten through third grade years when children are still learning to read.
 For this age group, there is no replacement for beloved books that a child can return to over and over.
 Yet, just as the formal learning process begins in school, many childhood literacy programs focused on kindergarten readiness end, leaving children with few resources to reinforce reading outside the classroom.
 That’s where our work with the Scripps Howard Fund begins.

 Building home libraries

-The teachers at Harold Steele Elementary School are extraordinary educators who are dedicated to giving students the tools they need to read.
+The teachers at Nash Elementary School are extraordinary educators who are dedicated to giving students the tools they need to read.
 The annual “If You Give a Child a Book …” campaign reinforces their work by helping students build home libraries – filling them with books children have chosen themselves.

 Giving children the power of choice

 Several higher education studies have found that when children select their own books, they are more likely to enjoy reading and score higher on comprehension tests.
 The Scripps Howard Fund’s partnership with Scholastic Books ensures children get to do just that.
 We’ll bring Scholastic Book Fairs to Nash Elementary School so students can select their own books to take home.